clly/wireguard-cni/README.md

 ```

 ## Running the project
 There are vagrant and nomad configuration available.
-Both binaries are installable using
+Both binaries are installable using `make extra-deps`

 ## Components